kurema/CitiesSkylinesModsRepoForEpicUsers/README.md

 ## Security
 Mod of Cirites: Skylines is basically just a .NET library.
 There's no sandbox (I think) and they have various risks.
 I do believe that these repositories published on GitHub contain no malicious code, but you have to use them at your own risk.
 And I don't know about binaries in other repositories.

 Anyway, I guarantee I've not done anything malicious.
-I just get it, edit it to get the build to pass, build it and pulish it here.
+I just got it, edited it to get the build to pass, built it and pulished it here.
 Also, all Mods listed below have been tried by me at least once.

 ## Mods
 ### Mods with compiled binaries by original developers